AppCompat Series – Demystifying the Windows 7 Virtual XP Mode

 Prerequisites:

-Your hardware should have a virtualization capability such as Intel VT or AMD VT in the CPU and also this feature should be enabled in your BIOS settings.
-In addition because XP mode is running a virtual instance of Windows XP; it needs additional RAM and Disk Space.
+Your hardware should have a virtualization capability such as Intel VT or AMD VT in the CPU and also this feature should be enabled in your BIOS settings (Update: Windows XP Mode will no linder require hardware Virtualization Technology – check the first section of this article).

 XP Mode can be downloaded from here!!!